← All varieties

 Apple

-The Boyd apple is supposed to originate on the McPherson farm in Monroe County, Kentucky, and was introduced by Alfred and Thomas Boyd.
+Origin supposed to be on the McPherson farm, Monroe County, Kentucky, and introduced by Alfred and Thomas Boyd.

 Tree